ColinDuquesnoy/QtQuickControls2.TreeView/README.md

 * There is also a small ``tests`` suite (using the [catch testing framework](https://github.com/philsquared/Catch) ) that you can run using ``ctest``.

-* The ``example`` create two tree model: a StandardItemModel and QFileSystemModel.
-It then wraps those two models in a FlattenedProxyModel and exposes them via a context property.
+* The ``example`` create two tree model: a ``StandardItemModel`` and ``QFileSystemModel``.
+It then wraps those two models in a
+``TreeViewModel``  and exposes them via a context property.

 ## How can I use it ?

-License here is "super-open", not even copy-left or copy-right, just use it as you want, as it's the most practical to you :
+License here is "super-open", not even copy-left or copy-right, just use it as you want, as it's the most practical to you:

 - if you want to use it as GIT submodule and compile it in your app, do it!
 - if you prefer separate project as a shared library, do it!